Talamantez/MindFlex-NodeCopter/README.md

   * posts connection quality, attention, and meditation data for each headset
   * posts drone flight states

-Have fun and if you have any questions or ideas for improving it, hit me up.
+Have fun and if you have any questions or ideas for improving it, please let me know.

+Invaluable resource from which all drone commands come: http://nodecopter.com/